Follow us to see how we impact Albertans:

 What happens to unsold items at Goodwill?

 For example, any donated item that is not sold at a Goodwill thrift shop is first taken to a Goodwill outlet.
-If the item can’t be sold at the outlet at a discounted price, it is given a second life through the Goodwill Reuse and Recycling Program.
-In this case, the item is sent to a textile recycler or another company that can transform it into new materials for alternative uses.
+If the item isn't sold at the outlet at a discounted price, it is given a second life through the Goodwill Sustainability Action Plan.

 What does Goodwill do with clothes they can’t sell?